Table of contents

 Enter any data that you and the team have defined as important to the process.

-Add up all the data in the VA section and divide it by the total process cycle time (the time it takes for the product or product family to travel through the entire value stream)
+Add up all the data in the VA section and divide it by the total process cycle time (the time it takes for the product or product family to travel through the entire value stream).
+Convert the resulting number to a percentage (%) by multiplying by one hundred.
+This will give you the Percentage of Value-Added activities or %VA.

 The VSM should now be a very pictorial view of the process and what has happened to that product or family of products.